Skip to main content

 Apple Application Block Policy

-The Apple Application Block Policy allows administrators to block specific applications on macOS devices based on developer identity, application identifiers, file paths, names, or even window titles.
-This provides fine-grained control to prevent the use of unauthorized or risky software.
+The Apple Application Block Policy allows administrators to block specific applications, scripts, and binaries on macOS devices based on developer identity, application identifiers, file paths, names, or even window titles.
+This provides fine-grained control to prevent the use of unauthorized or risky software, including command-line tools and scripting runtimes.

 This policy supports BYOD macOS devices.